GEAAQUA-UEMS/Removal_of_watershed_intersection_by_hierarchical_difference/README.md

 If this code has helped you in any step of your work, please follow the terms of the GNU GPL v2 license and give due credit to the authors.

 Pinho, H. L. L., Oliveira, J. B., & Súarez, Y. R. (2025).
-Removal_of_watershed_intersection_by_hierarchical_difference [Semi-automated QGIS processing script].
+HED-ECA - Removal_of_watershed_intersection_by_hierarchical_difference [Semi-automated QGIS processing script].
 Licensed under GNU General Public License v2 (GPL-2.0).
 Available at: [repository link].

 ## General Description